 After devoting 28 years to music, I’m excited to be involved in social justice advocacy, mental health, and community support.
-I’m passionate about using my lived experience as a transgender Jewish immigrant with disabilities (among other things) and my training as a researcher and counselor to serve marginalized communities.
+I’m passionate about using my lived experience as a transgender Jewish immigrant with disabilities (among other things) and my training as a researcher, social worker, and counselor to serve minoritized communities.
 I've recently joined the (amazing) SF LGBT Center as a Youth Host Homes Case Manager where I get to connect sexual and gender diverse folks ages 16-24 with host homes, resources, and the broader LGBTQ+ communities.
-Before that, I worked as a mental health counselor with the Progress House, after a brief (and amazing!) time with the San Francisco Community Health Center.
-I'm also involved as a volunteer with ACLU Northern California, Sexual and Gender Minority Health Equity Lab at UC San Francisco, The Pride Study, Alliance Health Project and UCSF's No One Dies Alone program.
+Before that, I worked as a mental health counselor with the Progress House, and as a counselor/care manager with the San Francisco Community Health Center.
+I'm also involved as a volunteer with ACLU Northern California, Sexual and Gender Minority Health Equity Lab at UC San Francisco, The Pride Study at UCSF-Stanford, Alliance Health Project, UCSF's No One Dies Alone program.

 I’m honored to have been the first openly transgender musician in a major American orchestra and I look forward to the day when it’s nothing unusual, in any space.
 I’m really grateful for the amazing people I got to meet and the opportunities the world of music has afforded me, and I hope this next chapter is just as fruitful.

 If you’re curious what I did as a musician, here’s a little more of the story.